Malaysia

 Gig Workers Bill passed

-Impact date: Awaited The landmark Gig Workers Bill 2025 was passed by the Dewan Rakyat (House of Representatives) on 28 August 2025.
+Impact date: Awaited The landmark Gig Workers Bill 2025 was passed by the Dewan Rakyat (House of Representatives) on 28 August 2025 and the Dewan Negara (Senate) on 9 September 2025.
 The Bill means that gig workers will be formally recognized as a distinct category of the labor force, and will be afforded statutory rights and protection.

 The Bill plugs gaps in the law, and will benefit the estimated 1.2 million Malaysians in the gig economy.
 The Bill imposes obligations on parties engaging gig workers to provide contracts which clearly state minimum standards for payment terms, working arrangements, insurance coverage, and termination procedures.
 The Bill also introduces a Gig Workers Tribunal, which is empowered to resolve disputes and order remedies.